Huskers blank Golden Bears

 The QB duo of sophomore Eric Crouch and junior Bobby Newcombe accounted for five of Nebraska’s six touchdowns and 219 yards of total offense.

 Crouch accounted for four scores, rushing for two touchdowns, throwing for another and catching a 60-yard touchdown pass from Newcombe.
-Crouch became the first Husker to rush, pass and catch a TD pass in the same game since Heisman Trophy winner Johnny Rodgers against Notre Dame in the 1973 Orange Bowl.
+Crouch became the first Husker to rush, pass and catch a TD pass in the same game since Heisman Trophy winner Johnny Rodgers against Notre Dame in the 1973 Orange Bowl — and he did it in an eight-minute span of the second quarter.

 The Husker defense held Cal to 145 yards of total offense, 40 yards rushing and nine first downs.
 The Blackshirts caused three turnovers and tacked on five sacks.